The Other Extinction Rebellion: Countering the Loss of Biocultural Diversity

 Location: Presented via Zoom

-Dr. Luisa Maffi will present her talk The Other Extinction Rebellion: Countering the Loss of Biocultural Diversity as part of the Spring 2021 Anthropology Colloquia Speaker Series on Friday, March 5 at 10 am.
-You can access the talk here.
-There is no passcode.
+Dr. Luisa Maffi presented her talk The Other Extinction Rebellion: Countering the Loss of Biocultural Diversity as part of the Spring 2021 Anthropology Colloquia Speaker Series on Friday, March 5 at 10 am.

 Between the COVID-19 pandemic, climate change, and biodiversity loss, global existential crises have been front and center in people’s consciousness in recent years.
 Climate change, in particular, has inspired a worldwide “extinction rebellion” movement that calls for urgent action to address the root causes of this rapidly evolving threat.
 By contrast, the ongoing loss of the world’s biocultural diversity is not, as yet, widely recognized as another crisis with far-reaching consequences for humankind.
 Terralingua—an international nonprofit organization whose seeds were planted in Albuquerque in 1995—has been arguing for the past 25 years that the diversity of life on earth should be understood not just as biodiversity (diversity of species and ecosystems) but as biocultural diversity, including as well the diversity of human cultures and languages.
 Our research has shown that all these manifestations of the diversity of life on earth are interconnected and interdependent: they either thrive or are threatened together, having coevolved through millennia of interaction between people and the natural world.
 And now the world is indeed facing not just a crisis of biodiversity loss but rather a “converging extinction crisis” of diversity in both nature and culture.